holohup/trademan-1.0-alpha-public/README.md

 ### How to check if everything's working

 - Issue a healthcheck command **/test** to the bot.
 If everything is working the bot will ping the server health check endpoint and will message you with 'True' if everything's ok (and will also say something stupid - he's just a bot after all!).
+- Use your browser to check that the API endpoints are available: go to http://127.0.0.1:8000/api/v1/
-- Time to dig a bit deeper.
+- Time to dig deeper.
 Stop the webserver, create a superuser and issue a management command to download and parse the latest FIGI data from Tinkoff API to the database.
 It's done on a daily basis using middleware, but initially the command can be run once to speed-up the process.
 ```
 python manage.py createsuperuser
 ```